sergiocollado/potpourri/notes_kubernetes.md

          servicePort: 80
 ```

-to route the traffic according to URL:
+To route the traffic according to URL:

 ```
 # ingress-url-rule.yaml
 apiVersion: extensions/v1beta1